watson-developer-cloud/speech-javascript-sdk/README.md

 [![Build Status](https://travis-ci.org/watson-developer-cloud/speech-javascript-sdk.svg?branch=master)](https://travis-ci.org/watson-developer-cloud/speech-javascript-sdk)
 [![npm-version](https://img.shields.io/npm/v/watson-speech.svg)](https://www.npmjs.com/package/watson-speech)

 Allows you to easily add voice recognition and synthesis to any web app with minimal code.

-**Warning** This library is still has a few rough edges and may yet see breaking changes.

-###  For Web Browsers Only
+### Build for Browsers
-This library is primarily intended for use in browsers.
+This library is primarily intended for use in web browsers.
 Check out [watson-developer-cloud](https://www.npmjs.com/package/watson-developer-cloud) to use Watson services (speech and others) from Node.js.

 However, a server-side component is required to generate auth tokens.